 If you want to enjoy the finer things that Long Beach offers, you should definitely visit Second Street!

-The Marketplace and marina Pacifica Malls lie to the east of Belmont Shore and Naples.
+The Marketplace and marina Pacifica Malls lie east of Belmont Shore and Naples.

 These premier shopping destinations are open-air centers that house several fine-dining restaurants, specialty shops and boutiques, and movie theaters.